HUNTER SOCIETY PSYCHOLOGICAL EXAMINATIONS

 A man was standing in front of the desk, his back facing Jason.
 He was just as tall, if not an inch or so taller.
 He seemed busy sorting through the files on his desk, it had been a busy day and there were more clients seeing him than usual.
 His raven hair was slicked back, and his raiment consisted of a white dress shirt with his sleeves rolled up his forearms, a grey, satin suit vest, dress pants that were a darker shade of grey, and glossy black shoes.
 All of which were slim fitted to his lean physique.
 When he heard the door open, the man's hand waved over to the leather loveseat by the enormous window.
 "Please take a seat, lay down if you wish.
 We have a half an hour to spend together, so please do try to make yourself comfortable.
 Would you like a beverage, Mr.-?"

 The man paused as he grabbed the correct file, seeing that this was a special case in the front.
 When he opened it up, the man stood still.
 Absolutely still.
-It was hard to tell if it was either belief or surprise, but eventually, the man chuckled as the edge of his mouth curled up in a smirk.
+It was hard to tell if it was either belief or surprise, but eventually, the man chuckled as the edge of his mouth curled into a smirk.
 The man turned around to face him, revealing his familiar gaunt face that wore blue eye contacts.
 "Hale."

 Upon opening the door and stepping through, the ex-mercenary’s eyes looked about the space, which was unexpected in his mind.
 It wasn't some box with white walls.
 He'd give it that, in the least.
-It didn't mean he was looking forward to being there anymore than when they broke the news to him it was required.
-Blue hues glanced to the desk in the back when the man spoke, the voice holding a vague familiarity he couldn't place off the top of his head.
+It didn't mean he was looking forward to being there any more than when they broke the news to him it was required.
+Blue hues glanced at the desk in the back when the man spoke, the voice holding a vague familiarity he couldn't place off the top of his head.
 They then skirted to the couch, making note that it wasn't just some joke.
 It was the real deal.
 The mercenary himself was more cleaned up than he'd normally be, lacking the blood stains expected to be present.
 Lacking firearms or knives, as far as one could tell.
 He was cleaned up.
 Hair combed through.
 A pair of jeans that weren't beat all to hell.

-The man said nothing when instructions were handed out upon arrival, eyeing the chair once more with distain.
+The man said nothing when instructions were handed out upon arrival, eyeing the chair once more with disdain.
 There wasn't any getting out of being there, and it irritated him enough.
-When the other male's voice died off Jason's brow furrowed questioningly.
+When the other male's voice died off, Jason's brow furrowed questioningly.
 That look he gave once the man turned around.
 Jason’s face fell entirely and Jason stopped dead in his tracks.
 Not quite to the point of the couch, he found himself frozen.
 Not of fear... but he couldn't comprehend what he was looking at.

 "..."
 Expression fell ultimately blank in a sense of shock.

 That smirk never left his face as he placed the file back down on the desk, crossed his arms, and leaned gently against his desk.
-"You look so surprised."
-Seth spoke with a tilt of his head.
+"You look so surprised," Seth spoke with a tilt of his head.
 "No matter, the more you cooperate, the faster this will go.
 So please, relax and let's talk for a while."
 He spoke with a bedside manner.
 Seth didn't seem as insecure as he was when he was a child, seen by the unshakable eye contact he was giving Jason, nor as menacing as the stormy night in which Seth had kicked his door down to beat the hell out of him.
 Without asking, Seth reached into the fridge and grabbed a chilled can of coke, closed the door, and handed it over to the man.

 For the longest time, Jason remained silent.
 Those eyes were wide.
 Wildly focused on what now stood before him as a man rather than the kid he was last accustomed to.
 He wouldn't move.
-Lips parted to speak, and then closed.
+Lips parted to speak and then closed.
 A couple times even, debating in his head.
 As much as he wanted to say his choice words and walk out of the room...
 He knew he couldn't.
-There couldn't have been more tension to the way he stood.
-Finally he willed himself to move with reluctance.
+There couldn't have been more tension in the way he stood.
+Finally, he willed himself to move with reluctance.
 His eyes didn't leave Seth's presence.
 Nor were they any more inviting than they had been, years ago.

 Sitting down stiffly on the loveseat couch his hand wouldn't reach out for the can of Coke.
 "So... this is what happened when you left the city."
 He muttered somewhat under his breath.

-There was a lot happening to Seth when he left the city, but this wasn't about him so he left it on a very brief answer.
+There was a lot happening to Seth when he left the city, but this wasn't about him so he left it for a very brief answer.
 "Sure, now let's start from the beginning, shall we?"
 Seth pulled open a drawer and took out a timer, twisting the knob at 30 minutes and placed it on the table.
 He spoke in the same calm tone for the rest of the session, grabbing the file and sitting down in a leather chair close by.

 "You seemed to be happy living in an abandoned theater with a clowder of cats and bounty hunting, what changed your mind and made you want to become a Hunter?"